gloomyglyph/FAAS/README.markdown

 ## Project Concepts

-The Face Analysis and Storage System (FAAS) is a distributed microservices application designed to process images, analyze facial features, and store results with high efficiency and scalability.
+The Face Analysis and Storage System (FAAS) is a distributed microservices application designed to process images, analyze facial features, estimate age and gender, and store results with high efficiency and scalability.
 Leveraging gRPC, Docker, Redis, and MongoDB, FAAS provides a robust pipeline for applications like security surveillance, identity verification, or social media analytics.

 ### Purpose
-FAAS enables real-time image processing and facial analysis with:
+FAAS enables real-time image processing and analysis with:
-- **Image Analysis**: Detect and extract facial features from images.
+- **Facial Analysis**: Detect and extract facial features such as bounding boxes and landmarks.
+- **Age and Gender Estimation**: Analyze images to estimate age and gender.
 - **Scalability**: Microservices allow independent scaling for high-throughput workloads.
 - **Performance**: Redis caching minimizes latency and database load.
 - **Reliability**: MongoDB ensures durable, queryable storage.